nswaswaJim/oahuv1/middleridge.md

   Your browser does not support the video tag.
 </video>

 The route down was, technically, same as route up but in reverse.
 Mentally, however, was completely different:  I love this trail!
 It challenged me to turn back.
 I did not.
 I persevered and reached my goal.
-Those are good feelings on the way down.
+Trails like this make nor Those are good feelings on the way down.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjA3MzA4NzcyLC0xODM5NzQyODUyLC0zMz
+eyJoaXN0b3J5IjpbLTkyMjAyNjQ5LDYwNzMwODc3MiwtMTgzOT
-gzNzA2NjgsMTI4NTYzNTg2Niw1MTY5OTY4NTYsLTE4NjU5MjU2
+c0Mjg1MiwtMzM4MzcwNjY4LDEyODU2MzU4NjYsNTE2OTk2ODU2
-NDMsLTEyODY0Nzg5NywxNjYzNzEyMDQ5LDE4NjQzMzA5NDYsLT
+LC0xODY1OTI1NjQzLC0xMjg2NDc4OTcsMTY2MzcxMjA0OSwxOD
-czMDAwMDMwMl19
+Y0MzMwOTQ2LC03MzAwMDAzMDJdfQ==
 -->